Zakir-Ansari/blockchain/1. Smart Contracts/README.md

 - User 2: 0x4B20993Bc481177ec7E8f571ceCaE8A9e22C02db

-First, let's see the balance owner is holding.
+First, let's see the balance the owner is holding.
 Copy the owner account (using which, you deployed the contract).
-Select balanceOf dropdown and put the address in address input.
-Then press call button:
+Select balanceOf dropdown and put the address in the address input.
+Then press the call button:
 ![](../Resources/Smart%20Contracts/ZToken-Owner1-balance1.JPG)

-You can see owner is having all the minted tokens.
+You can see the owner has all the minted tokens.

-Now, let's transfer some token to User 1 and User2.
-To do that, select the user from account drop down and copy the address.
+Now, let's transfer some tokens to User 1 and User 2.
+To do that, select the user from the account drop-down and copy the address.
-Don't forget to reselect the original owner from account dropdown, because only owner is having the access to execut the contract and do the necessary operations.
+Don't forget to reselect the original owner from the account dropdown, because only the owner has the access to execute the contract and do the necessary operations.

 Open transfer dropdown form deployed contract functions and put user 1 address with an amount to be transferred.

 ![](../Resources/Smart%20Contracts/ZToken-Transfer-User1.JPG)

-Similarly transfer some amount to user 2:
+Similarly, transfer some amount to user 2:

 ![](../Resources/Smart%20Contracts/ZToken-Transfer-User2.JPG)